Our Aims and Values

-“As proud members of SHINE Academy Trust, we live by our SHINE Values – Strive, Harmony, Inspire, Nurture and Excel.
+“As proud members of SHINE Academies, we live by our SHINE Values – Strive, Harmony, Inspire, Nurture and Excel.
 These values have become a thread which runs through every aspect of the life of our school and enables children and adults alike to evaluate their actions, contributions and achievements.
 They support us all as we undertake our work. allowing us to focus on positive outcomes for everyone in our community, not just today, but into the future - and for our pupils, this means into adulthood.
 Our aim is to demonstrate that, by ascribing to these values, we are not only supporting the development of our students’ full potential, but also our wider community as a whole, making Northwood Park Primary School a happy, healthy and caring place to be.”

 Northwood Park Primary School British Values Statement

 The DfE have described the need "to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs."

 Northwood Park Primary School is committed to serving its community and surrounding areas.
 It recognises the multi-cultural, multi-faith and ever-changing nature of the United Kingdom, and therefore those it serves.
 It also understands the vital role it has in ensuring that groups or individuals within the school are not subjected to intimidation or radicalisation by those wishing to unduly, or illegally, influence them.

 Our school, accepts admissions from all those entitled to an education under British law, including pupils of all faiths or none.
 It follows the policies outlined by its governing body regarding equal opportunities, which guarantee that there will be no discrimination against any individual or group, regardless of faith, ethnicity, gender, sexuality, political or financial status, or similar.
 It seeks to serve all.